Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: We value things more when they are limited or exclusive.

-Marketing Application: Add urgency by limiting time, access, or quantity.
-Use real constraints and scarcity to drive demand/preference.
+Marketing Application: Increase urgency and spur decision-making by limiting time, access, or quantity.
+This means using real (not manufactured) constraints and scarcity to drive demand/preference.

 Examples: